top of page

 History and heritage are explained in rich detail in the text of the book, even as every page is illustrated with watercolour paintings that illuminate the text.

-At the Frankfurt Book Fair 2025
+International Debut at the Frankfurt Book Fair 2025

 Frankfurt Book Fair is the world's largest trade fair for books, was the fitting debut of the book designed for an international audience.
 Receiving a rousing reception there, it is now travelling to the USA, Europe, India, South-East Asia and Australia.
+In India the first copy of the book presented to a reader was the one we gave to Mrs Gursharan Kaur, wife of the late Dr Manmohan Singh.